Vengeance Rising: Biography

 The band was known for its fascination with violent themes, as reflected lyrically in their first two albums.
 Their first two albums, before the split into Die Happy, are considered their best.
 Their debut Human Sacrifice was called "the most radical Christian album ever released" by HM Magazine editor Doug Van Pelt.
 Their penchant for violence extended to the stage, and the band would graphically portray the crucifixion of Christ at their shows.
 Extreme graphics also appeared in the cover art of the band's albums.
 Both Human Sacrifice and Once Dead were censored by Christian bookstores at least partially because of their violent graphical content.
 Copies of their third release.
 Destruction Comes, had a censorship sticker covering the male figure, dubbed "Raegoul", exposing half of his flesh without skin.

-A review of Once Dead in CCM found that the cover of that albums depiction of "resurrection from spiritual death" was "grisly".
+A review of Once Dead in CCM found that the cover of that album's depiction of "resurrection from spiritual death" was "grisly".
 Musically, the album showed an influence of speed metal, with thrash arrangements on some songs, like the cover of Deep Purple's Space Truckin', and "Out of the Will", which reminded one reviewer of One Bad Pig.
 While the vocals often sounded "like someone gargling razor blades", the lyrics were found to be "very Bible based," and matched with the scriptural references from which they were drawn.

 Frontman Roger Martinez had a background in the Pentecostal Foursquare Church, and was baptized there.
 He eventually rose to be pastor of a Hollywood area church, though by Released Upon the Earth he had left to pursue music full-time.
 While there, he began to look into the practice of faith healing, and he claimed to have found it to be a fraud.

 In the mid 1990s, Martinez left the Christian faith, telling HM that he was a committed atheist in 1997.
 There were rumors at this time that it is possible that he was never a Christian and was putting on a performance.
 Today, Martinez has obtained rights to the band name for future projects.
 According to Scott Waters and Steve Rowe, Martinez began to make tapes counteracting the tapes he made during his Christian career.
 He created a website that renounced his previous output and posted articles portraying Christian leaders in a negative light.
 Martinez then began making death threats to individuals he claimed "stabbed him in the back", which included friend Steve Rowe of Mortification, a band Martinez helped get their first record contract.

 Although he has stated that he was working on an album to be released under the name "Vengeance Rising" with more of an anti-Christian, Satanic Atheism theme, the album, reportedly titled Realms of Blasphemy, has never been released.
 The album had a strong satanic and anti-Christian theme, sporting titles such as: "Synagogues for Satan" and "Blaspheme the Holy Ghost".